-^{} Adv.
-Yoav Harris graduated in 1999 with distinction from the law faculty of Haifa University.
-He has been in practice for 11 years and specialises in maritime law and commercial litigation.
+\Adv.
+Yoav Harris graduated in 1999 "summa cum laude" from the law faculty of Haifa University and specialises in maritime law and commercial litigation.
 He is a partner in the Israeli international law firm of "Doron, Tikotzky" and is the head of their maritime law department.

-The two legal offices, John Harris & Co. and Doron, Tikotzky comprise a joint shipping law group.
+The two legal offices, John Harris & Co. and Doron, Tikotzky comprise a joint shipping law group which is supported by further professional and para-legal staff.

-^{} The shipping group is headed by Adv.
-John Harris and Adv.
-Yoav Harris and is supported by further professional and para-legal staff.
-It constantly receives a very highly recommended rating from Legal500 'the response time is excellent as is the quality of the advice'.
-The 'best shipping lawyer in Israel', John Harris is a 'seasoned professional who can handle the biggest cases, both wet and dry'.
+According to Legal500 'the response time is excellent as is the quality of the advice', the 'best shipping lawyer in Israel', John Harris is a 'seasoned professional who can handle the biggest cases, both wet and dry' and Yoav Harris is described as "outstanding".